What is gastroschisis?

 Most cases of fetal gastroschisis involve the intestine and other abdominal organs herniating (protruding) through an opening (hole) in the abdominal wall and spilling out into the amniotic fluid around the fetus.
 This opening is usually found to the right of the belly button.
 As a consequence, the unprotected intestine becomes irritated, causing it to swell and shorten.

 The diagnosis of gastroschisis is suspected after routine blood tests show abnormally high alpha fetoprotein levels.
 Gastroschisis is diagnosed by routine ultrasound in the second trimester when free-floating intestine is seen.
-Expectant mothers referred to the Center for Fetal Diagnosis and Treatment will undergo a comprehensive, one-day evaluation that includes a high-definition level II ultrasound to confirm the gastroschisis diagnosis and assess the intestine free-floating in amniotic fluid.

 For proper counseling and management, it is important to distinguish gastroschisis from other abdominal wall defects, such as omphalocele (a membrane-covered herniation of the abdominal organs into the base of the umbilical cord).

-Monitoring and delivery of babies with gastroschisis
+Management and delivery of babies with gastroschisis

 Pregnancies diagnosed with gastroschisis are at risk for certain complications such as poor fetal growth, decreased amniotic fluid volume, preterm delivery and stillbirth.
-Our Center routinely monitors mothers starting at 28 to 32 weeks gestation with twice-weekly biophysical profiles and Doppler ultrasounds, keeping a close watch for signs of fetal distress.
+Our center routinely monitors mothers starting at 28 to 32 weeks gestation with twice-weekly biophysical profiles and Doppler ultrasounds, keeping a close watch for signs of fetal distress.

 If surveillance indicates issues with your pregnancy, our team is prepared to mobilize and move forward quickly to ensure the best outcome for you and your baby.